 He also has an interest in human rights and civil liberties, and a general aversion to violent conflict.
 Mr Hopkins supports a number of charitable entities including Coram, the Ghurkha Welfare Trust, WWF, Smile Train, Kiva and Friends of the Earth.

-In 2009, Mr Hopkins helped organise the first inter-faith conference on investing for the Three Faiths Forum.
+In 2009, Simon helped organise the first inter-faith conference on investing for the Three Faiths Forum.

 Simon Hopkins at Commemorative event celebrating CS One Belt One Road Fund’s Investment in Myanmar